The T-Rex Company

 • Public transportation

-These types of organizations function perfectly well according to the old matrix model, and any attempt to transform them into T-Rex companies can do a lot of harm.
+These types of organizations function perfectly well according to the old matrix model, and any attempt to transform them into T-Rex companies can do much harm.
 Discernment is required here, as in everything.

 It can work for you, too.